-Students who are following Zoology Honours Degree should select a discipline on their choice (eg: Molecular Biology, Environmental Science, Entomology, Parasitology, Nematology, etc.) to gain further knowledge in that particular field.
-Fields available for Specialization may change in each academic year; Field of Specializations for such selection will be granted on the availability of staff Specialized on said field.
+Students who are following a Zoology Honours Degree should select a discipline based on their choice (Eg: Molecular Biology, Environmental Science, Entomology, Parasitology, Nematology, etc.) to gain further knowledge in that particular field.
+Fields available for Specialization may change in each academic year; Field of Specializations for such selection will be granted on the availability of staff Specialized in said field.